 Key Concepts in Lexical Resources:-

+Make an effort to expand your vocabulary by employing accurate synonyms.
+Use less common question specific terms that convey meaning appropriately.
 Make sure your work is free of errors in spelling and word construction.

 Grammatical Range and Accuracy